-This Allstate Compact (Puch DS60) 2-Stroke 3 Speed Scooter was found as uncompleted restoration project that needed many minor fixes to put it back on the road.
+This Allstate Compact (Puch DS60) 2-Stroke 3 Speed Scooter was found as an uncompleted restoration project that needed many minor fixes to put it back on the road.
 This scooter’s model number plate was missing but easily determined because Sears only used this style tail light on the Allstate Compact Scooter model 810.94383.
 Here is a list of all this scooter’s issues and the fixes that were done.

 Issue: Bent rear axle bolt needed to be replaced.